 OUR 2022 BOARD & CHAIRS

-A UCLA alumni, Lucile brings to Beacons her business experience as a former interim superintendent of the San Dieguitio Union High School District, and co-founder of an educational company that produced and distributed educational tools throughout North America and Asia.
+A UCLA alumni, Lucile brings to Beacons her business experience as a co-founder of an educational company that produced and distributed educational tools throughout North America and Asia, and former interim superintendent of the San Dieguitio Union High School District.
 Products Lynch guided from concept to market earned top honors from KidsFirst!
 Coalition for Quality Media, CreativeChild Magazine, Dr. Toy, The ToyMan®, School Library Journal, Booklist and other nationally recognized entities.
 Lynch has appeared on NBC San Diego, the Balancing Act (airing on the Lifetime Channel), and has been featured in other media for her work (SD Voyager 2020).
 She also wrote for Examiner.com on special education issues until its change in ownership in 2016 to Axys.
 Lucile has over 15 years experience advocating for persons with developmental disabilities as an education advocate and as an active participant on local and regional committees and boards dedicated to supporting persons with disabilities and other barriers, including the CAC executive board for the North Coastal Consortium for Special Education.
 She helped bring the "independent" division to the Miracle League and continues to think outside the box to find solutions.
 She has been awarded a congressional Order of Merit for her work in addition to two awards for "excellence in special education" by a regional 14-district special education consortium.
 Prior to the arrival of her twin boys, Lucile served as a prosecutor, chief of staff for a state Supreme Court Justice, and as a litigation attorney for the firm of Reed Smith.
-She also served as an account executive for an entertainment public relations and marketing firm, where she handled talent, film releases and sports-related nonprofits.
+She also served as an account executive for an entertainment public relations and marketing firm, where she handled talent, film releases and sports-related nonprofits such as the World Games for the Deaf.
 Lucile's other contributions have included being the nonprofit's President (2019), Vice President (2020 - 2022), and Treasurer (2018).
-She currently supports Beacons as the chair of the Pathfinder division, and also designs vocational curriculum, coordinates assistive technology, writes grants and contributes to general program development and other areas.
+She currently supports Beacons as the Board mentor of the Pathfinder and Explorer divisions, and also designs vocational curriculum, coordinates assistive technology, writes grants and contributes to general program development in addition to Board governance.
 She also started the self-determination division and recently presented as part of the State Council on Developmental Disabilities "Festival of Learning" series on Self-Determination (August 2020). (back to top)

 Vice President/Chair: Facility Operations and Chair of Individual Services (Co-Founder)

 Janet has a Master's in Public Administration from USC and a Master's in Non-Profit Management and Communal Service from Hebrew Union College.
 She has dedicated her life to being an advocate for others.
 From her younger years to her career choices, to her personal family story of having children with special needs, Janet has been a fighter for what is right and an organizer who makes things happen.
 Her first career was a community organizer, an advocate for civil rights, religious liberty, public education and women's rights, and an experienced project director for various organizations.
 Her second career has been as a property manager and owner of a residential senior property.
 Janet has been an unwavering advocate for her younger son with special needs as well as for her older son.
 In Orange County, she was active as the chair for the Community Advisory Committee for the regional special education consortium for Saddleback Valley Unified School District, and a member of the Brit Tikvah support group for families with special needs in her synagogue.
 She is a founding member of the Special Education Parent Forum with the San Dieguito Union High School District.
 Janet's past contributions to Beacons, Inc. have included serving as President (2018), Treasurer (2019) and as a Board member at-large.
-She currently leads the development of the nonprofit's Tailored Day program, which supports individuals in the areas of employment, education, community integration, advocacy and person-driven planning.
-She also serves as a presenter for parent training workshops and a facilitator for person-centered planning and self-determination. (back to top)
+She currently leads the development of the nonprofit's self-determination program, which helps individuals develop person-directed plans in the areas of employment, education, community integration, and advocacy.
+She also serves as a presenter for parent training workshops and a facilitator for person-centered planning. (back to top)